gldeng/universe/formal_theory/formal_theory_temporal_asymmetry_en.md

 $$A(t) = D_{KL}(P(t)||P(-t))$$

-Where $D_{KL}$ is the Kullback-Leibler divergence between the probability distributions of processes running forward and backward in time.
+Where $`D_{KL}`$ is the Kullback-Leibler divergence between the probability distributions of processes running forward and backward in time.

 ## Implications and Applications